AlbinoDrought/samba-http-healthcheck/README.md

  * `USERID` - Set the UID for the samba server
  * `GROUPID` - Set the GID for the samba server
  * `INCLUDE` - As above, add a smb.conf include
+ * `HEALTHCHECK_SHARE` - Name of the share to perform IO checks on.
+Healthcheck results will be available on port 8080, returning 200 if OK and 500 if not ok.

 **NOTE**: if you enable nmbd (via `-n` or the `NMBD` environment variable), you will also want to expose port 137 and 138 with `-p 137:137/udp -p 138:138/udp`.